-1 or problems with that Remote Vision System?

-2 Mr. Guertin: Yes, Senator.

-3 Senator Shaheen: Thank you.

-4 Mr. Coffey, one of the big challenges that we have seen 5 across our military, and the Navy, unfortunately, has not 6 been exempt over the last decade, that has gotten a lot of 7 attention has been sexual assault, and obviously there have been concerns about how to respond to that and the culture 8 of the military and how it seems to, if not promote at least 9 10 condone sexual assault and sexual harassment.
-So can you 11 talk about what role you can have, as legal counsel, to 12 addressing this issue?

-Mr. Coffey: Thank you, Senator.
-There is no place in 13 14 the Department of the Navy or anywhere in the military for 15 sexual harassment, sexual assault, or any of those 16 destructive behaviors, no room whatsoever.
-I was very 17 distressed when I read the IRC report to see that something 18 that I saw in my own active-duty days and reserve duty days, 19 when we were first integrating women into combat units was 20 not only not solved, it was worse.
-And it is very am confirmed, I would vigorously support implementing those changes on the roadmap that the Secretary of Defense has laid out.
-This is personal to me.
-I was in a squadron that suffered a lot of tension and disruption due to allegations of sexual assault.
-It was a priority for me when I was a commander, and it is distressing for me that many years later it is still a problem in the Department.
+- or problems with that Remote Vision System? - 2 Mr. Guertin: Yes, Senator. - 3 Senator Shaheen: Thank you. - 4 Mr. Coffey, one of the big challenges that we have seen - 5 across our military, and the Navy, unfortunately, has not - 6 been exempt over the last decade, that has gotten a lot of - 7 attention has been sexual assault, and obviously there have - 8 been concerns about how to respond to that and the culture - 9 of the military and how it seems to, if not promote at least - 10 condone sexual assault and sexual harassment.
+So can you - 11 talk about what role you can have, as legal counsel, to - 12 addressing this issue? - 13 Mr. Coffey: Thank you, Senator.
+There is no place in - 14 the Department of the Navy or anywhere in the military for - 15 sexual harassment, sexual assault, or any of those - 16 destructive behaviors, no room whatsoever.
+I was very - 17 distressed when I read the IRC report to see that something - 18 that I saw in my own active-duty days and reserve duty days, - 19 when we were first integrating women into combat units was - 20 not only not solved, it was worse.
+And it is very - 21 distressing to me. - I am very pleased to see that the IRC gave specific - 23 recommendations and that Secretary Austin has directed that - 24 the Department will carry out every one of those - 25 recommendations, albeit some with some modifications.
+If I